Deep-MI/hipsta/README.md

-# shapetools.py
+# Hippocampal shape and thickness analysis

 ## Purpose:

-This is a script for the creation and analysis of hippocampal surfaces.
+This is a collection of scripts for hippocampal shape and thickness analysis.

 ## Description: